You are here: Home » News » Product News » Top Types of Belt Conveyors And Their Uses

 • Vertical or steep-angle conveying of bulk materials

-• Handling grains, sand, fertilizer, and small items
+• Handling minerals, sand, and aggregates

-• Supporting recycling and waste management
+• Supporting mining and recycling operations

 Mobile Belt Conveyor Uses

-• Flexible support for warehouse automation
+• Flexible support for quarry and aggregate processing

 Crawler Belt Conveyor Uses